-Last month I was fortunate enough to visit Encircled’s office in Toronto and interview Kristi, the founder.
+Last month I was fortunate enough to visit Encircled at their office in Toronto and interview Kristi, the founder.
 The office is as beautiful as you will see in the photos.
 Kristi also has a great vision for what is already a fantastic company, in terms of continuing to be ethical and sustainable in every aspect of business.

 Introduction!
 Tell us a little bit about you.